The LSVT (Lee Silverman Voice Treatment®)

 People with Parkinson’s may not be aware their speech is getting softer and they are more difficult to understand.
 This can dramatically affect their ability to communicate with family and friends.

-Can you improve voice and speech with PD?
+Can you improve voice and speech if you have Parkinson's disease?

 Medications and surgery have limited or no beneficial effects on voice and speech.
-Through 15 years of research, an effective voice and speech treatment was developed specifically for individuals with Parkinson’s disease called the LSVT® (Lee Silverman Voice Treatment).
+Through long-term research, an effective voice and speech treatment was developed specifically for individuals with Parkinson’s disease called the LSVT® (Lee Silverman Voice Treatment).

-LSVT has also helped patients with other neurological disorders including:
+LSVT has also helped patients with other neurologic disorders including:

 - Down’s Syndrome

-The LSVT is an individually administered, four-week treatment program.
+LSVT is an individually administered, four-week treatment program.
 It is designed to train increased vocal loudness and teach the patient to speak at normal loudness levels.
-At Banner Good Samaritan Medical Center, we have several certified LSVT clinicians who are highly experienced in the LSVT and treating Parkinson’s disease.
+At Banner – University Medical Center Phoenix, we have several certified LSVT clinicians who are highly experienced in the LSVT and treating Parkinson’s disease.

 In addition to increased vocal loudness and improved functional communication, preliminary research indicates improvements in swallowing, brain function (PET/MRI studies) and facial expression after LSVT.